 The important Feast of Candlemas, or the Presentation of Christ in the Temple, takes place 40 days after Christmas (2nd Feb).
-And this year we celebrate it on Sunday 2nd February, with Sung Mass in the morning at 11am and Evensong & Benediction in the evening at 6pm.
+And this year we celebrate it on Sunday 2nd February itself, with Sung Mass in the morning at 11am and Evensong & Benediction in the evening at 6pm.
 Visitors are most welcome.
 We hear how aged Simeon & Anna recognised and bore witness to the Infant Christ.

 Music for 2020 will include at 11am the Mass in C&F by CVStanford and his Nunc Dimittis in B flat.
 Hymns 439: 408: 44.